TECH © www.rt66pix.com

 A competing model from Canon etc. would do about as well.
 I consider the photographer and lens far more important than the recording device, although the D7000 is intuitive and well designed.
 Some images displayed here would have been failures with a lesser camera.

 Sensor size, like engine size in a car, is only one determinant of performance.
 16 MP provides plenty of sharpness and detail in cropped images.
-A tripod helps greatly.
+A tripod helps greatly, especially in low-light situations.

 The D7000 became my primary camera in 2011.
 Technically challenging images to date include "Pole Position" and "USA Steel and Rust" both tripod-mounted, and "Wheeling Suspension Bridge-Sunset" which was hand-held leaning over a railing.
 Other images include the Blue Whale of Catoosa and Smiley-Face Water Tower shots from Indiana.